-Thank you for your consultation on the above dated and received by Natural England on the 29th November 2022.
+Thank you for your consultation on the above dated 16 October 2023 which was received by Natural England on the same date.

 Natural England is a non-departmental public body.
 Our statutory purpose is to ensure that the natural environment is conserved, enhanced, and managed for the benefit of present and future generations, thereby contributing to sustainable development.